 Additionally, the teeth themselves should be quite fine.
 Finer teeth take off less material when cutting through something and do not leave the ragged edges or torn material that can make laminate flooring hard to install.
 Keep in mind that fine-tooth saws will wear down quicker than most general-purpose blades, so be prepared to buy replacements on a relatively frequent basis.

 It is vitally important to check the maximum safe speed on any given blade before attaching it to your saw.
 The metal of saw blades can only take so much wear before coming apart.
-As the saw spins the blade, the blade is subjected to the centrifugal force pushing it outwards towards the edge of the blade.
+As the miter saw spins the blade, the blade is subjected to the centrifugal force pushing it outwards towards the edge of the blade.
 As the blade spins faster its own weight causes the centrifugal force to increase.
 At a certain point the accumulated force of the blade will overcome the tensile strength of the metal and the blade will split as it spins on the saw.

 This almost invariably means the blade will need to be junked and can be potentially deadly for the operator or anyone nearby as the split pieces of the blade, freed of the axle restraining them, will be propelled outwards from the axle with all the accrued centrifugal force that caused the split.
 Thus creating flying sharpen pieces of metal more than capable of causing serious injury or death.

 To avoid this, check your saw’s maximum speed and buy a blade that has a similar or higher maximum safe RPM.
 Most blades note this feature clearly on the surface of the blade or packaging.
 If buying online it is worth checking if the RPM is listed and contacting the seller if it is not.